stuartleeks/aoai-simulated-api/README.md

 ### Customising rate limiting

 The rate limiting behaviour can be customised by extensions.
-This can be useful if you want to implement different rate limiting behaviour or if you want to add rate limiting to a custom generator.
+This can be useful if you want to implement different rate limiting behaviour or if you want to add rate limiting to a custom forwarder/generator.

 An example of a custom generator can be found in the `src/examples/generator_doc_intelligence` folder.